HenrikWM/NNUG_GWAB2014/FASIT.md

 Then they can install the VPN-client and should be able to connect to your network.
 Have them ping your webrole1-instance to test connectivity.

-4. Create a Windows Azure Virtual Machine with Ubuntu 13 and elasticsearch
+Assignment #3: Create a Windows Azure Virtual Machine with Ubuntu 13 and elasticsearch
 -----------------------------------------------------------

 Now that the elasticsearch-team has created an Azure-plugin for elasticsearch with support for multicast node discovery in Azure, it's much more easier than before to have a scalable elasticsearch search cluster in Azure.

-We will go through the neccessary steps to provision a VM based on a Ubuntu 13 VM-image, place it into our virtual network and use Putty to connect to it over SSH.
+We will go through the necessary steps to provision a VM based on a Ubuntu 13 VM-image, place it into our virtual network and use Putty to connect to it over SSH.
 On this VM we will install Java (prerequisite), elasticsearch and the Azure-plugin for elasticsearch.

 Before we can create the VM we will need to generate SSH-keys.